rust-lang/book/nostarch/chapter03.md

 ```

 Using `mut`, we are allowed to change the value that `x` binds to from `5` to
 `6`.
-You might want to make a binding mutable because it makes the code easier
+In some cases you'll want to make a binding mutable because it makes the
-to understand than an implementation that only uses immutable bindings.
-In
+code easier to understand than an implementation that only uses immutable
-cases where you're using large data structures, mutating an instance in place
+bindings.
+In cases where you're using large data structures, mutating an
-may be faster than copying and returning newly allocated instances.
-It all
+instance in place may be faster than copying and returning newly allocated
-depends on the tradeoffs you want to make in your situation.
+instances.
+It all depends on the tradeoffs you want to make in your situation.

 ### Shadowing

 As we saw in the guessing game tutorial, we can declare new bindings with the
 same name as a previous binding, and the new binding *shadows* the previous
 binding.
 We say that the first binding is *shadowed* by the second, which means
-that the second binding's value is what you will see when you use the variable
+that the second binding's value is what you will see when you use the variable.
-after the second binding.
-This can be useful if you’d like to perform a few
-transformations on a value, but have the binding be immutable after those
-transformations have been completed.
-For example:
+We can shadow a binding by using the same binding's name and repeating the use
+of the `let` keyword as follows:

 Filename: src/main.rs